signalfx/splunk-otel-collector/packaging/technical-addon/README.md

 This can be accomplished by removing either `Splunk_TA_Otel/linux_x86_64` or `Splunk_TA_Otel/windows_x86_64`, respectively.

+Further, they may remove the agent bundle downloaded to the `bin/` folder in these platform specific directories if they don't need smart agent support.

 ## Maintaining configuration between upgrades
 As with all TAs, any changes made to `configs` will be overwritten.
 Customers should copy any relevant custom configuration from `configs/` or `defaults/`